openstack/magnum/README.rst

 * Bay: A collection of node objects where work is scheduled
 * Node: A baremetal or virtual machine where work executes
 * Pod: A collection of containers running on one physical or virtual machine
-* Service: A port to Pod mapping
+* Service: An abstraction which defines a logical set of pods and a policy by which to access them
 * Container: A docker container

 Two binaries work together to compose the Magnum system.
 The first binary